swoopla/puppet-pamradius/README.md

 Compatability:
 --------------

-So far only tested on CentOS 6.x
+So far only tested on CentOS 6 (may possibly work elsewhere).

-Any other testing is most welcome.
+Additional testing is most welcome.
+If this works for you, please share.